 About Dominion Energy, Inc.

-Dominion Energy dominates the American energy market as one of its top producers and transporters of electricity and natural gas.
-It serves some 6 million utility and retail energy customers across 12 US states, with a special concentration in Ohio, Virginia, West Virginia and Pennsylvania.
-The company boasts an impressive energy portfolio with approximately 26,000 MW of generating capacity, as well as one of the largest underground natural gas storage systems with 1 trillion cu. ft. capacity.
-Formerly Dominion Resources, the company changed its name to Dominion Energy in 2017.
+Dominion Energy dominates the American energy market as one of its top distributors of electricity and natural gas.
+The company serves some 7 million retail energy customers across eight US states, with a special concentration in Virginia, the Carolinas, and Ohio.
+The company boasts an impressive energy portfolio with about 30,700 MW of generating capacity, as well as one of the largest underground natural gas storage systems with 1 trillion cu. ft. of capacity.
+Operating subsidiaries include Virginia Power, and Dominion Energy Gas.

 Sales and Marketing